goonode/mogo/README.md

 ### Create a Document

-Any struct can be used as a document as long as it satisfies the `Document` interface (`SetId(bson.ObjectId)`, `GetId() bson.ObjectId`).
+Any struct can be used as a document as long as it satisfies the `Document` interface (`SetID(bson.ObjectId)`, `GetID() bson.ObjectId`).
 We recommend that you use the `DocumentBase` provided with Bongo, which implements that interface as well as the `NewTracker`, `TimeCreatedTracker` and `TimeModifiedTracker` interfaces (to keep track of new/existing documents and created/modified timestamps).
 If you use the `DocumentBase` or something similar, make sure you use `bson:",inline"` otherwise you will get nested behavior when the data goes to your database.

 For example: